Multi-Commodity Multi-Facility Network Design

-The cover inequality $\sum_{i \in C} x_i \leq |C|-1$ facet--defining for $conv(\FUP)$ if and only if $C$ is a minimal cover \citep{NW:IPbook}.
-One practical way of lifting inequalities is sequential lifting, in which restricted variables are introduced to an inequality one at a time in some sequence. \cite{AR:arc} show that a lifted cover inequality
+The cover inequality $\sum_{i \in C} x_i \leq |C|-1$ is facet--defining for $conv(\FUP)$ if and only if $C$ is a minimal cover.
+One practical way of lifting inequalities is sequential lifting, in which restricted variables are introduced to an inequality one at a time in some sequence.
+A lifted cover inequality

-can be constructed in $O(|K|^3)$ if the capacity variable $y$ is lifted first and that such inequalities subsume all $c$--strong inequalities.
+can be constructed in $O(|K|^3)$ if the capacity variable $y$ is lifted first and such inequalities subsume all $c$--strong inequalities.

 \begin{example} For $\FU$ given in Example~\ref{sec:ex-arc} we list below the lifted cover inequalities of \FU \ that are not $c$--strong inequalities. -1mm

 \end{example}